 6 With a median age of 31 in 2023, Hispanics are the youngest single race/ethnicity overall (other non-Hispanic median ages are: white 44.1, Black 34.9, AIAN 36.1, Asian 38.6, NHPI 35.3, Two or more 21.5).
 Hispanics are also the youngest heads of consumer units (average age of Hispanic head of household 45.2, of non-Hispanic Black 50.4, non-Hispanic non-Blacks 53.7).
-Hispanics and Blacks are also much more likely to be renters than other races/ethnicities.
+Hispanics and Blacks are also much more likely

+- 29 WHEREAS, economic reality bears out the gap in their belief in achieving - homeownership. according to Zillow, as of May 2024, the monthly mortgage payment - on the typical US home has more than doubled since pre-pandemic (up 115.3%); 7 and, - 32 the monthly rent has increased by 32.1% (up 39.1% for single-family and up 25.9% - for multifamily).
+8 In fact, according to the Urban Institute, "the gap in the - 34 homeownership rate between black and white families in the US is bigger today than - it was when it was legal to refuse to sell someone a home because of the color of their - 36 skin" before the 1968 Fair Housing Act; 9 and, - 37 WHEREAS, also according to Zillow, median New York earners would need to save - for 27 years to amass the down payment needed to then afford the remaining cost of - the typical home in their city (mortgage payment, insurance, and property taxes). - 40 Median Los Angeles, earners would need to save for 36 years.
+In fact, a typical home - 41 is affordable to a median-income household with 20% down or less in only 10 of the - 42 50 biggest U.S. markets, but only if they have no other debt which is far from the - 43 reality of most Americans; 10 and, - 44 WHEREAS, the housing affordability crisis is not only affecting the poorest among us. - 45 According to a Harvard study, "among renters, cost-burden rates have increased - across the income spectrum" with numbers at an all-time high, making it impossible - 47 to cover basic living expenses, let alone save for a down payment.
+"Half of all renter - 48 households-22.4 million-were cost burdened at last measure in 2022, up 2 million - 49 since 2019 and the highest number on record.
+Likewise, the number of severely cost- - 50 burdened renter households-those spending more than half of household income - on housing and utilities-also hit a new high of 12.1 million in 2022, up 1.5 million - from pre-pandemic levels;"11 and, - WHEREAS, Hispanic and Black Americans face the added barrier of an income gap, - 54 that is consistent regardless of education, and helps explain why they are cost- - 55 burdened at disproportionately high rates (57% of Black and 54% Hispanic renter - 56 households are cost burdened, with even more disproportionate impact at lower - 57 incomes); 12 and, - 58 WHEREAS, cost burdens the housing affordability crisis is not only affecting renters - and the young.
+Nearly one in four homeowner households (23.2 percent), almost 20 to be renters than other races/ethnicities.
 For LGBTQ Americans see: Margaret Heidenry, LGBTQ+ People Are Less Likely To Own a Home (Realtor.com Jun 24, 2024).

-has more than doubled since pre-pandemic (up 115.3%); 7 and, the monthly rent has increased by 32.1% (up 39.1% for single-family and up 25.9% for multifamily).8 In fact, according to the Urban Institute, "the gap in the homeownership rate between black and white families in the US is bigger today than it was when it was legal to refuse to sell someone a home because of the color of their skin" before the 1968 Fair Housing Act;9 and,

-WHEREAS, also according to Zillow, median New York earners would need to save for 27 years to amass the down payment needed to then afford the remaining cost of the typical home in their city (mortgage payment, insurance, and property taxes).
-Median Los Angeles, earners would need to save for 36 years.
-In fact, a typical home is affordable to a medianincome household with 20% down or less in only 10 of the 50 biggest U.S. markets, but only if they have no other debt which is far from the reality of most Americans:10 and if they have no other debt which is far from the reality of most Americans;10 and,

-40 WHEREAS, the housing affordability crisis is not only affecting the poorest among us.
-According to a Harvard study, "among renters, cost-burden rates have increased across the 41 income spectrum" with numbers at an all-time high, making it impossible to cover basic 42 living expenses, let alone save for a down payment.
-"Half of all renter households-22.4 43 44 million-were cost burdened at last measure in 2022, up 2 million since 2019 and the highest number on record.
-Likewise, the number of severely cost-burdened renter 45 households-those spending more than half of household income on housing and utilities- 46 also hit a new high of 12.1 million in 2022, up 1.5 million from pre-pandemic levels;"11 and, 47

-WHEREAS, Hispanic and Black Americans face the added barrier of an income gap, that is consistent regardless of education, and helps explain why they are cost-burdened at disproportionately high rates (57% of Black and 54% Hispanic renter households are cost burdened, with even more disproportionate impact at lower incomes);12 and,

-52 WHEREAS, cost burdens the housing affordability crisis is not only affecting renters and the 53 young.
-Nearly one in four homeowner households (23.2 percent), almost 20 million 54 households, are cost-burdened,13 "including 27.4 percent of homeowners age 65 and over;"14 55 and,

-56 WHEREAS, the housing affordability crisis is impacting households with incomes well into 57 the six figures.
-According to Zillow, before the pandemic, the median income (then \$66,000) 59 uses more than Americana needed to some (then \$50,000) to comfortable efford the trained

-58 was more than Americans needed to earn (then \$59,000) to comfortably afford the typical